louiskwt/teach-myself-cs/programming/sicp/notes.md

 - Functions that manipulate functions are called higher-order functions.
 This section shows how higher-order functions can serve as powerful abstraction mechanisms, vastly increasing the expressive power of our language.

 - decorators are hofs

+## Lambda

+When the function returned by the lambda expression is called, the return expression of a lambda expression executed.

+- Lambdas can return other lambdas!